Salary & Wage Administration

 Payroll is handled on a direct deposit system to any financial institution which is a member of the Automated Clearing House.
 Direct deposit is a confidential, electronic means of transferring your pay directly to your bank account.
 Employees will receive a pay stub each payday through intra-campus mail.

 Employees are paid bi-weekly.
 If any of these dates fall on a weekend or holiday, payday will be on the last preceding bank day.
-The period covers the dates shown on the pay information slip.
+For hourly staff, the pay period covers the dates shown on the pay information slip.
+Salaried (exempt) staff are paid in equal amounts throughout the course of the year.
+In event of termination before the end of the year, salaried (exempt) staff pay will be prorated for the period of the year worked.

 The college is required by federal and state law to make payroll deductions for income tax purposes.
 These deductions are made on the basis of the number of dependents you declared when you came to work for the college or on updated information you may have given the college since that date.